 Traffic tickets serve as a punishment for breaking federal or state traffic laws meant to reduce traffic accidents and reckless driving habits.
 Senior traffic tickets are given to senior drivers for the same reasons as younger drivers, but seniors may face more tickets and penalties as they age.
 An increase in traffic citations should be a sign that a senior’s driving safety needs to be addressed.
 Because seniors may experience medical issues that inhibit their driving abilities, they should pay attention to signs that their driving skills need to be reinforced.
 Sometimes, multiple traffic violations on seniors’ driving records can result in the suspension or revocation of their licenses, so they must be aware of their driving abilities to remain safe on the roads.
 However, senior traffic citations may also be issued wrongly or under false pretenses.
 In these instances, senior drivers have the opportunity to dispute the tickets rather than pay them and accept the consequences.
 To learn how to handle traffic tickets by paying or disputing them, seniors may review the following sections.
-For more information on traffic laws and tickets, download our comprehensive guide here.

 When to Pay Traffic Tickets